Willie169/PID/README.md

 ## main.cpp

-The code file demonstrates the usage of the `optimization.hpp` header file to perform parameter optimization for a PID controller.
+The code file demonstrates the usage of the `optimization.hpp` (or `optimization_multithread.hpp`) header file to perform parameter optimization for a PID controller.
 It defines a set of parameter ranges and calls the `optimize` function to evaluate different combinations of parameters.

 ## Wooden Board

-The wooden board serves as the support structure of the kart that connects and props the components such as an Arduino board, an Omni wheel, a breadboard, 2 wheels, and 2 motors.
+The wooden board serves as the support structure of the auto-following kart that connects and props the components such as an Arduino board, an Omni wheel, a breadboard, 2 wheels, and 2 motors.

 The 3D design file is [assets/board.step](assets/board.step).